jttinn/logintemplate/docs/2-ApplicationArchitecture.md

-**File Name: logintemplate\docs\2-ApplicationArchitecture.md
+**File Name: mrclean\docs\2-ApplicationArchitecture.md
 **Version: 2.6
 **Last Updated: 19-Feb-2025
-**Description: The document describes the Application Architecture to be utilized for the logintemplate application
+**Description: The document describes the Application Architecture to be utilized for the mrclean application

 | Version | Date        | Change                                                                                                                                        |